MARTIMM/Semi-xml/README.md

 ## Introduction

-I'm a lazy bum, so writing xml is too exhousting. instead of writing;
+I'm a lazy bum, so writing xml is too exhausting. instead of writing;

 ```xml
 <html>